 Causes of Child Injury Accidents at Childcare Centers

-Childcare facilities and their staff have a duty to take reasonable steps to protect the children they care for from accidents and injuries.
+Childcare facilities and their staff must take reasonable steps to protect children from accidents and injuries.
 Most must be licensed by the State of California and follow strict rules regarding the ratio of staff to children supervised, training, safety procedures, and more.
 Common ways that they breach their duty of care include:

 - Inadequate staff.
 Under California law, there are limits on the number of children an individual childcare provider can supervise, and this number changes depending on the age of the children under their care.
 For example, babies and young children require more supervision than older elementary-age kids.